 ABOUT

 Captivated with art from a young age, Heidi has used different mediums and explored various methods to create unique and intuitive art over the years.
-As an award winning photographer for over the past seventeen years, Heidi has been published in numerous noteworthy magazines and news entities and has been trusted to photograph some pretty amazing people.
-She currently focuses on her fine art collections exploring the relationship with the soul, nature, light and energy through a multidisciplinary approach.
+As an award winning photographer for over the past eighteen years, Heidi has been published in numerous noteworthy magazines and news entities and has been trusted to photograph some pretty amazing people.
+While still offering photography services, she also focuses on her fine art collections exploring the relationship with the soul, nature, light and energy through a multidisciplinary approach.

 Her experience with an NDE has given her a unique experience of calm and gratitude with the desire to further explore the nature of life and the soul journey.